 If you are requesting financial assistance from another country, not including Canada, then we can discuss different ways to show your financial assistance eligibility.
 While we use secure email servers, we suggest everyone censor sensitive information like you social security/insurance number, bank account numbers, and your birthday.

 We determine financial assistance eligibility based on the poverty level in your state/province and your personal circumstances, which may not be reflected in your financial documents.
 The total amount one pays can only be determined on a case-by-case basis.
 We make every effort to identify an amount that you feel comfortable paying, however, the minimum cost for an assessment is $275.
-We are only able to offer several no-cost assessments per year on a case-by-case basis with extenuating circumstances.
+We are only able to offer two to three no-cost assessments per year on a case-by-case basis with extenuating circumstances.

 Can I contact you on behalf of another adult (18+) who is Autistic and needs an autism assessment?